sader1992/sader_files_verifier/README.md

 Compress uploaded files and decompress after download

-add more desgin to the app
+add more design to the app

-desgining in visual studio is very easy!
+designing in visual studio is very easy!

 after building you should encrypt your exe , but you can use it as it is (i don't suggest that).